PoisotLab/ms_networkary_classifiers/README.md

 example on diagnostic test: rare events are hard to detect even with really good models

 summary of model challenges for networks
+- @Strydom2021RoaPre importance of drawing on traits + validation is challenging
+- @Whalen2021NavPit machine learning from genomics

 introduction to the confusion matrix